dr-aryone/fortdox/README.md

 }
 ```

 ## Server

 Run the server in `fortdox/server`

 > npm run dev

 ## ElasticSearch

 _NOTE_: before running ElasticSearch, you need to install the ingest-attachment plugin

 > bin/elasticsearch-plugin install ingest-attachment

 Run ElasticSearch

 > bin/elasticsearch

 ## Database

 Run mySQL

 > mysql -u root -p

 Run database migrations in `fortdox/server`

 > sequelize db:migrate

 ## Client

 Run the application in `fortdox/app`

 > npm run dev

 This is using [foreman](https://github.com/strongloop/node-foreman) to mange the react process, the electron process and the sass compiler process.
 This is manged in the `Procfile`

 # Developers

 ## Debugging client app

 Debugging is done on the client through the Developer Tools (`cmd + alt + I` on Mac) in the Electron window.
 Simply insert a debugger statement `debugger;` to trigger the developer mode.
 React and Redux developer tools should be visible as tabs if they are correctly installed.

 ## Cleanup

 On server in `fortdox/server`

 > db:migrate:undo:all
 > db:migrate

 Remove indicies from ElasticSearch

 > curl -X DELETE 'http://localhost:9200/_all'

 Clear local storage.

-* Open DevTools in Electron (CMD+ALT+I or CTRL+ALT+I).
+- Open DevTools in Electron (CMD+ALT+I or CTRL+ALT+I).
-* Select the Application tab.
+- Select the Application tab.
-* Select Clear storage and at the bottom of the page, select 'Clear site data'.
+- Select Clear storage and at the bottom of the page, select 'Clear site data'.

+Remove keys from keychain with name "Fortdox"

 ## Backup on Mac

 Locate the folder containing backup.sh and grant the file executable permissions

 > chmod +x backup.sh

 Navigate to the elasticsearch.yml file to set up path for the snapshot response

 > /usr/local/etc/elasticsearch

 Open with vim as sudo user (if elasticsearch was installed -g)

 > vim elasticsearch.yml

 In the section labled Paths, enter the desired location for the snapshot repository

 > path.repo /var/elasticsearch_backup

 Now all the "location" parameters in the backup.sh code will be relative the path you just entered.

 Start a crontab that will run the backup script

 > crontab -e

 Insert the following line into the crontab

-> 0 0 * * * /path/to/server/backup.sh
+> 0 0 \* \* \* /path/to/server/backup.sh

 Save and quit.
 The crontab will now run the backup code every night at 00:00.

 ## Backup on Ubuntu

 NOTE: If on startup Elasticsearch complains about not being able to allocate enough memory.
 Simply `sudo vim /etc/elasticsearch/jvm.options` and change:

 > -Xms2g --> -Xms1g
 > -Xmx2g --> -Xmx1g

 Locate backup.sh and give it executable permissions `chmod +x backup.sh`.